This Content Was Last Updated on March 21, 2023 by Jessica Garbett

 What does and doesn’t count as business mileage?

-- travelling to studios where you are employed under PAYE doesn’t count
+- Travelling to locations where you are employed under PAYE doesn’t count

-- miscellaneous trips, eg to the bank, or a supplier, counts as business mileage
+- Miscellaneous trips, eg to the bank, or a supplier, wholesaler, counts as business mileage

 See our guide to Eligibility of Travel Expenses for Deduction Against Tax for more on this – the eligibility rules are blind to method of travel, and this are the same whether you are using your own car or public transport.